GoogleChrome/developer.chrome.com/site/en/_partials/privacy-sandbox/shared-storage-use-cases.md

 ### Generate summary reports

-Collect information with Shared Storage and report on your findings with the [Private Aggregation API](/docs/privacy-sandbox/private-aggregation/).
+Collect information with Shared Storage and generated a noisy, aggregated summary report.
+The output gate for these use cases is the
+[Private Aggregation API](/docs/privacy-sandbox/private-aggregation/).

 * [**Unique reach measurement**](/docs/privacy-sandbox/shared-storage/unique-reach):